 Silverhill real estate is some of the most expensive in Alabama, although Silverhill house values don't compare to the most expensive real estate in the U.S.

-Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Silverhill is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Unlike some towns, Silverhill isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Silverhill are a mix of both white- and blue-collar jobs.
 Overall, Silverhill is a town of sales and office workers, professionals, and service providers.
 There are especially a lot of people living in Silverhill who work in sales jobs (22.36%), teaching (16.64%), and office and administrative support (8.94%).

 As is often the case in a small town, Silverhill doesn't have a public transportation system that people use for their commute.

-The overall education level of Silverhill is somewhat higher than in the average US city of 21.84%: 26.08% of adults 25 and older in the town have at least a bachelor's degree.
+The percentage of people in Silverhill who are college-educated is somewhat higher than the average US community of 21.84%: 26.08% of adults in Silverhill have at least a bachelor's degree.

 The per capita income in Silverhill in 2022 was $39,643, which is wealthy relative to Alabama, and upper middle income relative to the rest of the US.
 This equates to an annual income of $158,572 for a family of four.
 However, Silverhill contains both very wealthy and poor people as well.